- Frequently-asked Questions? Go to our FAQs Page

 Urge elected officials to take action to protect kids from tobacco.

-Kick Butts Day is organized by the Campaign for Tobacco-Free Kids and sponsored by the United Health Foundation.
+Kick Butts Day is organized by the Campaign for Tobacco-Free Kids.
 The first Kick Butts Day was held in 1996.

 About the Campaign for Tobacco-Free Kids